If you need help from our foodbank there are a few simple steps to follow.

 If you call or email our foodbank we can talk through your situation and put you in touch with a relevant local agency.

 In order to provide the most appropriate help for the circumstances of your situation we work with local agencies.
-If they feel you are struggling to put food on the table, they will issue you with a foodbank voucher.
+If they feel you are struggling to put food on the table, they will refer you to the foodbank via our electronic voucher system.
 The local agency can also provide long term support if needed to help address some of the issues behind the reasons for your crisis.
 Agencies we work with include: Citizens Advice, housing support officers, children’s centres, health visitors, social services and some local charities.

 2. Phone your referral agent

 You will need to phone your referral agency if you know it, or approach one of our many agencies listed above.

 If you fulfil the criteria, they will advise us of your details via our E-voucher system.

 Once we have received those, you can come to the Taunton Foodbank any weekday morning between 1000-1200.